manigul/odin-recipes/README.md

 # odin-recipes

-This will be a mock recipes website used to familiarize myself with git hub and HTML.
+This will be a mock recipes website used to familiarize myself with GIT and HTML.